- SID Mtg

 |Sun Pharma Awards|

 Sun Pharma/SID Mid-Career Awards

-REQUIRED: Active SID Members who are an MD, DO, PhD, MD/PhD or equivalent, and full-time faculty position at a US Department or Division of Dermatology or equivalent.
+Active SID Members who are an MD, DO, PhD, MD/PhD or equivalent, and holding a full-time faculty position at a US Department or Division of Dermatology or equivalent.

 An independent SID Grant Review Committee will select award recipients.